PMArkive/libgcadapter/README.md

 It is advised to run `gc_pad_poll` on a separate thread to maximize performance.

-Full documentation can be found in `DOCUMENTATION.md`.
+Full documentation can be found in `DOCUMENTATION`.

 # Building on Linux